 educated Arabs from different countries (for example at international conferences).

-Local dialects vary, and a
+Local dialects vary

 Moroccan might have difficulty understanding an Iraqi, even though they speak the same

 Arabic is not the only language spoken in

 Arab countries.
 The two main minority languages.
 Several

 is spoken in parts of Iraq and Syria.

 table of world languages varies according to the methodology

 The linguists' website, Ethnologue, places